-I am an associate professor of history at Long Island University in New York and a guest professor at the Center for Cold War International History Studies, East China Normal University in Shanghai.
+I am a professor of history at Long Island University in New York and a guest professor at the Center for Cold War International History Studies, East China Normal University in Shanghai.
 I am a native Chinese with U.S. education, fluent in both Chinese and English languages.
 I obtained a Ph.
 D. in modern diplomatic history at the University of Maryland, College Park in 2003.
 Prior to my doctoral training and academic career in the United States, I served in Chinese Foreign Service, including three years at the Chinese Embassy in Washington D.C. from 1995 to 1998.
 I have always been interested in studying the People’s Republic of China’s relations with other countries.
 I have been able to publish my findings in both Chinese and English.
 In addition to numerous publications in Chinese, my first book in English, Negotiating with the Enemy: U.S.-China Talks during the Cold War, 1949-72 was published by Indiana University Press 2006.
 Drawing on Chinese and U.S. primary sources, the book deals with the complex and fascinating history of Beijing-Washington communications from the dangerous years of confrontations to the period of rapproachement.
 Many of my articles have appeared in Journal of Cold War Studies, Diplomacy & Statecraft, The International History Review, The Chinese Historical Review, Diplomatic History, Cold War History, and Asian Perspective, among others.

 Since 2008, I have been collaborating with Zhihua Shen, a professor of history at East China Normal University in completing a book on the rise and fall of the Sino-Soviet alliance during the Cold War.
 Professor Shen and I are now moving to write this new book on Sino-North Korean relations in an attempt to further explore the relations between socialist allies during the Cold War.
 At the Wilson Center, I am completing the book manuscript, tentatively titled, Mao Zedong, Kim Il Sung and the Myth of Sino-North Korean Relations, 1945-1976.